mzusin/toolcool-range-slider/README.md

 ## Accessibility via ARIA-attributes

-The Range slider adds the following accessibility attributes to each pointer:
+The range slider has the following accessibility attributes for each pointer:

 | Attribute        | Value                          |
 |------------------|--------------------------------|